KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

     $message = "Hello, $first $last."

 This is where the type of quotes you use on your strings makes a difference.
 A double quoted string will allow the substitution but a single quoted string will not.
-There are times you will want one of the other so you have an option.
+There are times you will want one or the other so you have an option.

 # Command substitution